 Detroit River Area of Concern

-On April 17, 1998, Environment Canada ,U.S. Environmental Protection Agency, Ontario Ministry of the Environment and Michigan Department of Environmental Quality signed a Four Agency Letter of Commitment.
-The Letter outlined agency roles and responsibilities during implementation of the Remedial Action Plans for the St. Clair River, Detroit River and St. Marys River binational Areas of Concern.
+On April 17, 1998, Environment Canada (EC),US Environmental Protection Agency (USEPA), Ontario Ministry of the Environment and Michigan Department of Environmental Quality signed a Four Agency Letter of Commitment.
+The Letter outlined agency roles and responsibilities during implementation of the Remedial Action Plans (RAP) for the St. Clair River, Detroit River and St. Marys River binational Areas of Concern.

-Separate RAP implementation frameworks have been developed for the Canadian and American sides of the Detroit River AOC that reflect local needs.
+Separate RAP implementation frameworks have been developed for the Canadian and American sides of the Detroit River Areas of Concern that reflect local needs.
 Members of committees from each process are encouraged to participate in meetings and events in both countries, so that they are aware of activites and progress on both sides of the river.

 In 1998, the Detroit River Canadian Cleanup Committee (DRCCC) was established to "cleanup, enhance and sustain the ecosystem of the Detroit River and its Canadian watersheds".
 The Committee was a community-based partnership of industry, government, academic, environmental and community organizations.
 The DRCCC worked on the Canadian side of the river to implement the RAP recommendations.

 In 2003, an Implementation Specialist joined the Committee and assumed the role of Secretariat.
-A main priority for the Implementation Specialist was to develop and implement a strategy to re-energize the Remedial Action Plan process.
-Funding for the Implementation Specialist is provided by Environment Canada and the Ontario Ministry of the Environment.
+A main priority for the Implementation Specialist was to develop and implement a strategy to re-energize the RAP process.
+Funding for the Implementation Specialist is provided by EC and the Ontario Ministry of the Environment.

 - Date Modified: